workshop-n00b/shortcut-startup-school-workshop/README.md

 1. Time for hacking away and asking questions
 1. Ideas:

    - Add test reporter
+   - Add support for fetching all GitHub repositories
    - Add continuous deployment to Heroku

 ## Disclaimer